-When you consider all the ways your body can recover from stress, overworking, and overtraining, you cannot start the conversation without mentioning the number one recovery tool we have as humans to help recover – SLEEP.
+When you consider all the ways your body can recover from stress, overworking and overtraining, you cannot start the conversation without mentioning sleep.
+It's the best recovery tool.
 If you don’t get restful sleep, the long-term effects of stress and overtraining will be detrimental to your health and training.

-Sleep: #1 Recovery Tool – See importance of sleep article for more details, but without this critical piece, recovery does not happen.
+Sleep: See importance of sleep article for more details, but without this critical piece, recovery does not happen.
 Create sleeping rituals for yourself and build a good habit today with a focus on getting more and better sleep.
 See rituals article for help.

-The Natural Methods (Hot, Cold, Stretching) – Continuing on the theme of natural methods for recovery, the classic cold water/ice therapies/baths work great at helping to improve circulation, reduce heat and swelling.
-Products like FreezeSleeves, ice packs, Cryo-therapy, cold water buckets and contrasts baths (hot tub/pool water) can help you take recovery to a new level for yourself.
-IR saunas sort of belong in this section but is typically outsourced for such heat therapy.
-But you could also just get a heat wrap and microwave it to produce heat when you need it for recovery.
-You should also place stretching (static and dynamic) into the natural methods to help with recovery.
+The natural methods (hot, cold, stretching): Continuing on the theme of natural methods for recovery, the classic cold water/ice therapies/baths work great at helping to improve circulation, reduce heat and swelling.
+Products like FreezeSleeves, ice packs, cryotherapy, cold-water buckets and contrasts baths (hot tub/pool water) can help you take recovery to a new level for yourself.
+You also could get a heat wrap and microwave it to produce heat when you need it for recovery.
+You should place stretching (static and dynamic) into the natural methods to help with recovery.

-Most of the time, the following gear is too expensive to have in the home so fitness centers, physical therapy facilities, and other practitioners make a living by performing recovery therapies on people or allowing them to use their specialized recovery equipment like the following list:
+Most of the time, the following gear is too expensive to have in the home.
+Fitness centers, physical therapy facilities and other practitioners make a living by performing recovery therapies on people or allowing them to use their specialized recovery equipment like the following list:

 The purpose of the chart and this post is to reiterate the importance of what really is essential to recovery.
 Making your recovery optimal for you may require perfect sleep, perfect nutrition, and finding the gear and services that can push you well into the high 90 percentile.